');

 About Highland Park, MI

-Highland Park is a small community in Michigan with a population of 8,798 residents.
-The median household income is $27,582 per year, which is below the national average.
-The median age in Highland Park is 45.1 years.
+Highland Park is a small town located in Michigan with a population of 8,798 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $27,582 per year, which is 63% below the national median of $75,149.
+The median age of 45.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Highland Park Ranks in Michigan